Thanks to PurseMonger and her amazing Beta reader skills!

 "Who goes there?" a deep voice spoke from one of the watchtowers.
 "State your business."

-Jee followed his lord a step behind when Zuko stepped forward.
-The older firebender noticed that a few of the guards recognized who he was since he was the one who sometimes brought them goods from the Fire Nation.
-The admiral glanced at the two women who stood a few feet behind them and frowned at the uncomfortable look on their faces due to the cold weather before he returned his attention to his lord.
+Jee followed a step behind his lord when Zuko moved forward.
+The older firebender noticed that a few of the guards recognized who he was since he sometimes brought them goods from the Fire Nation.
+The admiral glanced at the two women who stood a few feet behind them and frowned at the uncomfortable look on their faces before he returned his attention to his lord.

 Zuko held up a hand in greeting as he looked up at the man who had spoken, assuming he was the one in charge of the guards.